The Victorian Web, 1987-2020 — Why is it unique? Interesting?

 Does it exist in languages other than English?

-Approximately 5,000 documents exist in Spanish and a smaller number in French.
+Approximately 5,000 documents exist in Spanish and a smaller number in French, as indicated above.
 Asun López-Varela Azcárate PhD of the Facultad de Filologéa, Universidad Complutense Madrid, conceived, organized, and directs the translation of the Victorian Web into Spanish, coordinating more than 100 translators and vetting their work.
 Montserrat Martínez García PhD, who translated the entire section on religion as well as much of the material on Ruskin, including a complete book, is the single most active of the translators.
 In addition, single documents exist in a dozen and a half other languages.

 What honors has it received?